data-preservation-programs/singularity/docs/cli-reference/datasource/add/koofr.md

       Does the backend support setting modification time.

       Set this to false if you use a mount ID that points to a Dropbox or Amazon Drive backend.

+   --koofr-user
+      Your user name.

+   --koofr-password
+      [Provider] - koofr
+         Your password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password).

+      [Provider] - digistorage
+         Your password for rclone (generate one at https://storage.rcs-rds.ro/app/admin/preferences/password).

+      [Provider] - other
+         Your password for rclone (generate one at your service's settings page).

+   --koofr-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: